Melissa (novel): Analysis

 In a 2015 article in The Conversation, PhD candidate in Children's Literature Rebecca Cierazek discussed how Melissa provides transgender children with a relatable narrative.
 The dichotomy between who Melissa believes herself to be and who others take her as is representative of the identity struggle many transgender kids face that often goes unrecognized in children's literature.
 Cierazek suggested that by informing parents and kids about what it means to be transgender, Melissa can help eliminate discrimination of LGBTQ children that often stems from fear and ignorance.

-Mel Morrow in the Lambia Literary review writes about Alex Gino's Melissa.
-Morrow writes, the problems that transgender children face both privately and publicly are addressed head-on by Alex Gino in George.
+Mel Morrow in the Lambda Literary Review writes about Alex Gino's Melissa.
+Morrow writes that the problems that transgender children face both privately and publicly are addressed head-on by Alex Gino in George.
 During Melissa's transition period, Gino demonstrates these difficulties through Melissa's interaction with various characters.
 Through these interactions, Gino demonstrates diverse responses to Melissa's transition while gradually leading the characters to accept Melissa's transition.

 Morrow believes that the intended reader for Melissa is eight to twelve years old.
 This age range intelligently removes "sexuality from the identity-formation equation."
-Melissa breaks the stigmatism that her family and readers may hold that gender expression is correlated with sexuality.
+Melissa breaks the stigma that her family and readers may hold that gender expression is correlated with sexuality.